 - 5 skills modules for P4C leaders or trainers to use with teachers

 - 25 lesson plans for teachers to use with students

-We provide accredited P4C Foundation and Advanced P4C Facilitation teacher training, delivered by some of the most experienced and respected P4C trainers in the field.
+We offer accredited P4C teacher training, delivered by some of the most experienced and respected P4C trainers in the field.
 Please click here for details of recommended trainers.

-The starting point is two days of Foundation training, based on the well-established and strongly-evidenced P4C methodology.
-The Foundation training is followed up after 6 – 12 months by up to three days of Advanced training in Philosophical Teaching, with different versions for primary and secondary teachers.
-This training helps teachers develop specific skills for taking Philosophical Teaching and Learning into all areas of the curriculum.
+We start with two days Foundation training, and follow up after 6 – 12 months with up to three days Advanced.
+This training helps teachers develop the skills needed to take Philosophical Teaching and Learning into all areas of the curriculum.

 This training is especially well-suited to International Baccalaureate and other schools practising Inquiry-Based Learning.

 This training shows how to use Philosophy for Children (P4C) to build understanding and critical thinking about extremism and terrorism

 To get a taste for the BREE programme, have a look at the two example lesson plans on our resources page

 Our website has a wide range of free resources.
 Going beyond this, we have a wealth of premium teaching resources, inquiry plans, practice tips and inquiry stimulus suggestions, built up over 25 years of hands-on experience in philosophical inquiry.
 These are available by subscription to our client schools and education providers.